 9. Misplacing furniture

-The layout and positioning of furniture is incredibly impactful for the sense of space and therefore a key interior design aspect to take into consideration when determining the feel of any room.
+The layout and positioning of furniture are incredibly impactful for the sense of space and therefore a key interior design aspect to take into consideration when determining the feel of any room.

 “Placing furniture around the edge of a room up against the walls is a very common interior mistake, perhaps due to thinking it creates the illusion of a larger space," says Amy.
 "However, this dated style can often have the opposite effect.
 Bringing sofas and console tables just an inch or two away from the wall can make a room feel much more luxurious and spacious.
 It is also a great way to break a larger room up into different functional areas whilst maintaining the open space feel.”